 - Never click on a link or open an attachment within an email unless it is from a known source.

 - Make sure computers are up to date with malware and security settings.

 - Don’t allow yourself to be rushed when someone is asking for information or money – take your time, ask questions, and verify what’s being said.

-- Finally, make sure you are continually brushing up on common scams and warning signs.
+- Make sure you are continually brushing up on common scams and warning signs.

-- With our NB Online and Mobile Banking you can monitor your activity in real-time to ensure that all transactions posted to the account are authorized and accurate.
+- With NB Online and Mobile Banking, you can monitor your activity in real-time to ensure that all transactions posted to the account are authorized and accurate.

 - Set up account alerts in order to keep tabs on your activity and receive notifications when things don’t seem right.

 - Use our secure online Bill Pay to receive your bills electronically so you know what is due, for how much, and when without having to shuffle through a pile of papers.